eth-sri/prover/readme.md

 * `gsc.pt`: the model used for GSC classification.
 * `hapt_(l)L_(h)H.pt`: HAPT classifier with l LSTM layers with h hidden dimension.
 * `mnist_(f)F_(h)H_(l)L.pt`: MNIST classifier with l LSTM layers with h hidden dimension.
 MNIST demonstration is with fixed number of frames f.

-### Notice about the experiment running time

-You can refer the average running time per example for each experiment on fig.6b, 6d, 8b, 9b, and table 1 from the paper.
-Running full experiments on speech classification takes approximately 80 hours, 10 hours for image classification, and 20 hours for motion sensor data classification on GPU available environment, so we provide both the full experiment scripts and the subset of the scripts for demonstrative purpose in reasonable time.

 ### 7.1 Speech classification